arthurandreev/Ui.Selenium.TestProject/README.md

 # MVP:
 - Basic navigation and manipulation of web elements
-- Have one specflow feature and at least 2 scenarios
 - Have test setup and test teardown that are run after each scenario
+- Have one specflow feature with at least 2 scenarios

 # Possible Extensions:
 - Add screenshot taking capability to the project